GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### The fundamental problem with program maintenance is that fixing a defect has a substantial (20-50 percent) chance of introducing another.
-So the whole process is two steps forward and one step back.
+> ### There is no programming language, no matter how structured, that will prevent programmers from making bad programs.
 >
-> ~ *Fred Brooks*
+> ~ *Lawrence Flon*

 ---
 ## 🏎 Quick Facts